 - Using the tummy muscles to assist breathing

 - Reluctance to eat, drink or move

 Regardless of the cause, these are all signs your best buddy needs to see a vet.
 The vet will examine the dog to work out where the problem lies; such as the head and neck, airway and lungs, heart and circulation, or a general health condition.
-If you notice your dog breathing fast but acting normal with no other symptoms, you may decide to observe him for a few days and keep track of this respiratory rate to see if his rate returns to normal.
+If you notice your dog breathing fast but acting normal with no other symptoms, you may decide to observe them for a few days and keep track of this respiratory rate to see if it returns to normal.

 Problems With the Head or Throat

-These problems often narrow the airway making it difficult to move air in and out of the lungs.
+These problems often narrow the airway, making it difficult to move air in and out of the lungs.

 - Narrow nostrils

 - An outsized tongue